xunilrj/sandbox/sources/leetcode/146-lru-cache/Readme.md

 LRU cache design
 ```
-A linked list + hashtable of pointers to the linked list nodes is the usual way to implement LRU caches.
+A linked list + hashtable of pointers to the linked list nodes is
+the usual way to implement LRU caches.
 ```
 https://stackoverflow.com/questions/2504178/lru-cache-design

 How to implement LRU cache using HashMap and Doubly Linked List
 ```
 So our Implementation of LRU cache will have HashMap and Doubly LinkedList.
-In Which HashMap will hold the keys and address of the Nodes of Doubly LinkedList .
+In Which HashMap will hold the keys and address of the Nodes of Doubly LinkedList.
 And Doubly LinkedList will hold the values of keys.
 ```
 https://medium.com/@krishankantsinghal/my-first-blog-on-medium-583159139237